Exact and Heuristic Algorithms for Constrained Biclustering: Branch-and-cut algorithm

 \subsection{Lower bound computation}

 In this section, we develop a rounding algorithm that recovers a feasible biclustering, and thus a lower bound on the optimal value of Problem \eqref{prob:or_constr_shr}, from the solution of the SDP relaxation solved at each node.
 After solving the SDP, we obtain a matrix $\tilde{Z}$, which is generally not feasible for the original low-rank problem since $\rank(\tilde{Z}) \neq k$.
 To extract a feasible set of bicliques from this solution, we employ the rounding procedure outlined in Algorithm \ref{alg:rounding_heuristic}.
+Steps~1 and~2 follow a paradigm commonly adopted in constrained clustering problems, where an initial solution (typically obtained from $k$-means) is projected onto a feasible discrete set by solving an integer program that enforces the given constraints.
+Similar rounding procedures have been proposed, for instance, in the context of fair clustering~\citep{lawless2024fair} and cardinality-constrained clustering~\citep{rujeerapaiboon2019size}.